 ‘Just scratching the surface’

-This research will help World Vision better understand how the DRC government and the international community can support these families and find solutions to child labor in mining.
+This research will help World Vision better understand how the Democratic Republic of the Congo government and the international community can support these families and find solutions to child labor in mining.

 “This is not a childhood, with no time to play, rest or go on holiday with family,” says Bob Kisulya, the Democratic Republic of the Congo national director for World Vision.
 “This type of hard labor is robbing children of the childhood they have a right to.
 Given how much artisanal mining there is across the DRC, we believe we are just scratching the surface of the real issues.”

 - Pray for children trapped in work that puts them in danger or prevents them from attending school.
 Ask God to protect them from further exploitation so that they may enjoy the physical, mental, and spiritual nurture they need to maximize their potential.

 - Contact your members of Congress and let them know that you support programs that help prevent child labor around the world.

 - Give to support World Vision’s grassroots work around the world to protect children from child labor and other forms of exploitation, abuse, and violence.

 - Sponsor a child.
 By investing in a child’s life, you’ll help them stay in school.
 You’ll also help to build up their community so that there’ll be more job opportunities for them to pursue as adults.